Training Course

 Theory component:

-The theory component focuses on knowledge of pre-departure information, processing flight plans, issuing route clearances, using Standard Operating Procedure (SOP) for the aerodrome, and surface movement operations.
+The theory component focuses on knowledge of pre-departure information, processing flight plans, issuing route clearances, using the Standard Operating Procedure (SOP) for the aerodrome, and surface movement operations.
 Some basic Tower theory is included.
 The theory component concludes with a written examination, in which candidates must score at least 80% to progress.

 Practical component: